minnojs/tutorials-minnojs/sequencer/readme.md

 See if you can add another message to this sequence, labeled "Task 2".
 Hint: elements in an array must be separated by commas.

-In **Study 1** you can see a simple sequence of tasks.
+Assuming you addded "Task 2" you now a simple sequence of (two) tasks.
-As the name implies, they will be activated sequentially.
+They will be activated sequentially.
-But what happens if you want to randomize the order in which they appear?
+But what if you want to randomize the order in which they appear?
 The next section addresses exactly that question.

 ## Study 2 - Random
 In the previous section we saw how to create a straight forward sequence.
 Essentially, you just have an array of elements.
-Many times you will want to manipulate the sequence in which these elements are activated in various ways.
+Many times you would want to manipulate the sequence in which these elements are activated in various ways.
+For that you need mixers.
-In this section we will learn about mixers, and in particular about the `random` mixer.
+In this section we will learn about the `random` mixer.

 Mixers allow you to take a part of the sequence and manipulate the way in which it is activated.
 You may insert such an object at any place within a sequence and it will be replaced by the appropriate elements.